 First offered around a year ago, the quartz-powered Breitling Colt 33 diver (sic!) gets updated for this year with a wide choice of straps that are crafted from Sahara leather: a natural material that is easy to recognize on first sight thanks to the numerous “dunes” that are embossed on its surface.

-The hour-markers of the pieces are painted colors that match that of the straps and, to make them more readable in darkness, are complemented with tiny squares of Superluminova.
+The hour-markers are painted with colors that match those of the straps and, to make them more readable in darkness, are complemented with tiny squares of Superluminova.
 The hands are also luminous, although I am not sure whether such a modest portion of lume will be adequate for a watch that is rated for the whole 500 meters of water resistance.

-Yes, this tiny monster is not just for show, like it is often the case with watches that are designed for women, but can actually be used as a real tool watch (of course, only in case if you won’t opt in for a version with a diamond-set bezel) and may be used for serious diving if the lack of lume is not an issue for you.
+Yes, this tiny monster is not just for show, like it is often the case with watches that are designed for women, but can actually be used as a real tool watch (of course, only in case if you won’t opt-in for a version with a diamond-set bezel) and may be used for serious diving if the lack of even a trace of Superluminova is not an issue for you.

-I don’t really want to make any comments regarding my opinion on the exterior of the watch since it was designed following the same lines as other Colt watches and you either like it or not.
+I don’t want to make any comments regarding my opinion on the exterior since it was designed following the same lines as other Colt watches and you either like it or not.
 It is not deliberately massive, but it doesn’t look too fragile either.
-Its bezel with the traditional diving scale and a luminous dot at “00” mark doesn’t look too thick and is clearly easy to grip even with gloved hands.
+Its bezel with the traditional diving scale and a luminous dot at the “00” mark doesn’t look too thick and is easy to grip even with gloved hands.